Module 07 | Executive Narrative

 Operating System Fit

-Where this module sits in the system
+Where this module sits in the sequence

 05 CAC/LTV Model 06 Ecosystem Mapping 07 Executive Narrative 08 AI Acceleration